How to Choose Ski Boots

 Molded Ski Boot Liners

-Because ski boots are definitely not one-size-fits-all kind of gear, many boots come with heat-sensitive linings that can be molded or adjusted to fit your foot specifically.
+Because ski boots are definitely not a one-size-fits-all kind of gear, many boots come with heat-sensitive linings that can be molded or adjusted to fit your foot specifically.
 It is usually a built-in feature that doesn’t cost extra, so take the extra 10-20 minutes to get your ski boot liners molded while you’re at the ski shop.
 In the long run, it’ll make all the difference and let you get in more turns.

 Adjustable Walking Mode